 This is a privately funded library of the Grandville Avenue Arts & Humanities program that serves as an after school center for youth from nearby schools.
-Building relationships with the children is emphasized, so come read, play games, help with homework and make new friends.
+We have a Cook Library Scholars Program where we serve 36 students with homework help, enriching programs, leadership activities, and family engagement.
+Building relationships with the children is emphasized, so come help with homework, read, play games, and make new friends.

-The Horizons program works with mentally impaired adolescents and adults by providing evening and weekend activities and programs, such as outings, games, activities, and parties.
+The Horizons program works with mentally impaired adolescents and adults by providing weekend activities and programs, such as outings, games, activities, and parties.

-North End Community Ministry's NE Supper House program offers a hot meal to 80-120 families every Tuesday and Thursday evening.
+North End Community Ministry's NE Supper House program offers a hot meal to approximately 175 people every Tuesday and Thursday evening.
 Come to help in the kitchen, serve the meal, do crafts with kids, or simply enjoy fellowship over a meal with the families who attend.